 Our society tells us that this is beautiful:

-But the Kayan tribe in North Arizona think this is beauty:
+But the Kayan tribe in Myanmar think this is beauty:

 Who’s right?
 No-one!
 It’s just depends which culture you were born into.

 Makes you think that beauty is a whole lot more arbitrary than you thought, right?